maroehri/git-demo/README.md

 ## First Steps

-This section is supposed to contain some first steps material
+This section is supposed to contain some introductory material